 Multimedia artist Camille Norment's current trajectory of work includes live performance as a mode of exploring the formal and cultural consonances and dissonances in music, freely collapsing any given genre and aesthetic spectrums.
 She performs with her trio as part of the CMA Concerts at Transformer Station series on Sunday, December 15.

 Make and Take: Craft with Style at the Cleveland Museum of Art is a monthly event where we invite people create DIY projects in the museum atrium.
 Each month introduces a new and easy craft to make and take home.
 This month, in the spirit of the holidays, we focus festive creations.
 Patty Edmonson, Intergenerational Interpretation Specialist, shows us how to create one-of-a-kind stationery from stamping.

 See, Shop, and Support Amazing!
 This holiday season, enjoy a festive event over the holiday season, experience the collection with out-of-town guests, and give the gift of art to a loved one!

-Thanksgiving is only three days away, and Provenance at CMA Chef Partner Douglas Katz shares his grandmother's challah stuffing recipe that you can impress your family and friends with this holiday.
+Provenance at CMA Chef Partner Douglas Katz shares his grandmother's challah stuffing recipe that you can impress your family and friends with on holidays.
 Enjoy!